Linguapress.com home

 London: THE LORD MAYOR'S SHOW

-The oldest annual parade in the world takes place in London; but since it takes place in the middle of November, at a time when there are not too many tourists in the capital, the "Lord Mayor's Show" is an event that is not very well known outside the city.
+It is the oldest annual parade in the world, and it takes place in London.
+But since it takes place in the middle of November, when there are not too many tourists in the capital, the "Lord Mayor's Show" is an event that is not very well known outside the city.

 The first Lord Mayor's Show took place in the year 1215, after King John gave Londoners the right to choose their own representative.
 Like today's event, it was a fairly exciting procession, during which London's new "Lord Mayor" was "shown" to the people of the city.